zlyreed/WSU/VHM model/BoneFiles/README.md

 ### Work done by LZ
-1. Scale the bone files into meter (use .obj files)
+**1. Scale the bone files into meter (use .obj files) **
   - Use a free software [MeshLab](http://www.meshlab.net/), check out the [tutorial](http://www.cse.iitd.ac.in/~mcs112609/Meshlab%20Tutorial.pdf).
     - Scale: in MeshLab, the transformations can be found under FILTERS / NORMALS, CURVATURES AND ORIENTATION / TRANSFORM…
     - Save as new .obj files (unit: meter)

-2. Transform skull (along with mandible/jaw) into the skull CS
+**2. Transform skull (along with mandible/jaw) into the skull local CS**
-- Add markers in the original skull CT CS:
-  - Opisthion, Basion; Orbitale and Tragion (Frankfort plane)
+- Obtain the bony landmarks of skull in the original CT CS: Opisthion, Basion; Orbitale and Tragion (Frankfort plane)
   ![OpisthionBasion](pictures/OpisthionBasion.jpg "OpisthionBasion") ![FrankfurtPlane](pictures/FrankfurtPlane2.jpg "FrankfurtPlane")
+- Define the skull local CS as the following; use the matlab code [SetupLocalCS_Skull.m](SetupLocalCS_Skull.m) to transform the skull and mandible obj files into the defined skull local CS.
+  - Origin: at center of foramen magnum (midpoint from basion to opithion);
+  - X-axis:  parallel to the Frankfort plane (line passing through orbit and tragus), pointing anteriorly
+  - In the CT CS:  the sagittal plane looks fine  defined by Y Z  plane

+**3. Transform the hyoid bone into the its local CS**

-3. Transform the bony structions below T1 to T1 CS (i.e., move along with T1)
+**4. Transform the bony structions below T1 into the T1 CS (i.e., fixed with T1)**
 - Obtain the transformation for T1 (from the CT global CS to T1 local CS; both models are provided by CJ):
   - Use MeshLab (Mac 64bit v1.3.3) "Align" feature ([YouTube tutorial](https://www.youtube.com/watch?v=4g9Hap4rX0k))
     - Load two T1 models